Locdoc01/griot-app/README.md

 If you want to share an interview, where a guest was narrator, the guest has to agree to that.
 In that case he also receives an email with links to approve or decline.

 ### Topic Catalogue
-In the **Topic Catalogue** you can, as described in [Selection of a topic](#selection-of-a-topic), see your topics and questions as well as switch on or off the questions for your interviews.
+In the **Topic Catalogue** you can, as described in [Topic Selection](#topic-selection), see your topics and questions as well as switch on or off the questions for your interviews.
 Furthermore you can add new topics and questions\*.

 \* *These features are not available yet in the product core*